 As a constantly evolving and moving company, Moncler is aware of the impact of urban mobility and encourages its employees to adopt environmentally friendly solutions.
-By adopting good habits, aimed at limiting air pollution, everyone can contribute to improving the quality of the air.
+By adopting good habits, aimed at limiting air pollution, everyone can contribute to improving the air quality.

 In 2019, the Company launched a carpooling initiative for employees of the Trebaseleghe, Padua office, to allow Moncler people to benefit from spending time with colleagues and to limit the environmental impact of travel.
-It was estimated that $58^{(6)}$ tons of $CO_2$ emissions were prevented with this initiative.
+It was estimated that 58^6 tons of CO_2 emissions were prevented with this initiative.
 Also during 2019, 20 bicycles were made available to employees at the Milan office that could take advantage of them and the most popular routes, such as those between the different offices, could be travelled by bike.

 The commitment to sustainable mobility can be witnessed by the growing number of low environmental impact vehicles in the Company car fleet.
 There are 43 hybrid Company cars in Italy equal to about 25%, the Company's goal is to continue increasing this number.
-See also page 43.
+See also page 66.